michaelpadiernos/a-fox-like-ed/README.md

-# A Mole Like Ed: Firefox CSS
+# A Fox Like Ed: An AMOLED Firefox CSS Theme